traxo-xx/docker-cryofall/README.md

 cd ${HOME}/docker-cryofall
 cp cryofall_docker.config.example cryofall_docker.config
 ```
 Modify the config file `cryofall_docker.config` if needed.
-The run `./cryofall_docker.sh start`, wait a bit and then run `./cryofall_docker.sh stop`.
+Then run `./cryofall_docker.sh start`, wait a bit and then run `./cryofall_docker.sh stop`.
 This should have created the initial server files in `${HOME}/docker-cryofall/data`.

 For specific information regarding the server configuration, please have a look at the official CryoFall wiki: http://wiki.atomictorch.com/CryoFall/Server/Setup